act65/diy-uni-18/datasci.md

 Projects

+* Design and explore metrics for data complexity on various Kaggle datasets.
 * Training in a non-IID setting.
 Solution? <!-- (how do you even evaluate in non-IID settings?) -->
 * Generalisation to different inputs.
 MINST - 1 vs 2 vs 3, ... (most autoencoders can over-generalise?! a linear network? can it do this? a property of the data!?)
 * Find/design an example of where it is hard/impossible to generalise.
 Explain why.
-* Design and explore metrics for data complexity.
 <!-- Flat minima -->
 <!-- Rewrite/annote proof of PCA p-np -->
 <!-- -->